-The main result of the paper is that, under a fairly weak condition, the central bank should be responsible for dealing with small liquidity shocks (relative to the size of the bank), and the deposit insurance corporation should take care of large shocks.
-If small shocks are more frequent than large ones, this result suggests that, in order to avoid duplication of supervisory costs, the central bank should be responsible for bank supervision.
+The main result of the paper is that, under a weak condition, the central bank should be responsible for dealing with small liquidity shocks (relative to the size of the bank), and the deposit insurance corporation should take care of large shocks.
+Moreover, this allocation of responsibilities can be implemented by letting the bank choose to which agency turn for LLR support.
+If small shocks are more frequent than large ones, the result suggests that, in order to avoid duplication of supervisory costs, the central bank should be responsible for bank supervision.